 The most common door profiles include:

-The center panel of the flat panel door is flat rather than raised or contoured.
-These doors fit the traditional, transitional and contemporary styles.
+- Flat panel doors: The center panel of the flat panel door is flat rather than raised or contoured.
+These doors fit traditional, transitional, and contemporary styles.

-The center panel of the raised panel door is raised with a profile or contour.
-They work well in traditional or transitional design schemes
+- Raised Panel Doors: The center panel of the raised panel door is raised with a profile or contour.
+They work well in traditional or transitional design schemes.

-This door style is a solid door with no frame or panel.
-You’ll find this style mostly in transitional, contemporary, or modern designs.
+- Slab Doors: This door style is a solid door with no frame or panel.
+This minimalist style is mostly in transitional, contemporary, or modern designs.

 Choosing Paints & Stains for Kitchen Cabinets

-Once you’ve chosen the door profile you prefer, and made sure your new cabinets will fit the style of your house, it’s time to pick out a paint or stain.
+Once you've chosen the door profile you prefer and made sure your new cabinets will fit the style of your house, it's time to pick out paint or stain.

-When you’re choosing paint or stain, many of the same principles apply that are used in choosing a style of cabinet.
-Make sure you’re choosing something that fits the style of your home.
+When you're choosing paint or stain, many of the same principles apply in selecting a cabinet style.
+Make sure you're choosing something that fits the style of your home.

-But there are so many beautiful colors to choose from!
-Here are a few tips to save you from banging your head in frustration while choosing paints and stains.
+There are so many beautiful colors to choose from!
+Here are a few tips to save you from banging your head in frustration.

-White kitchens are timeless and are great for cottages, traditional-style kitchens, and modern kitchens.
-Two-tone kitchens create a nice contrast to add a little drama to the space.
+White is a timeless color and looks great in cottage, traditional-style, and modern kitchens.
+Two-tone kitchens create a nice contrast to add a little creative flare to the space.
 Dark cabinets with light countertops or light cabinets with very dark countertops are on-trend.

 Opting for light upper cabinets contrasted with dark lower cabinets is also a great look and helps make the kitchen look larger.

-Choosing paint or stain is one good time to borrow other people’s ideas!
-We recommend doing ample research online, and finding lots of pictures of a color you like.
-Don’t be worried about visiting a cabinet showroom either.
-This is an amazing source of ideas, and cabinet makers are usually very knowledgeable when it comes to answering your questions.
+When you choose your paint and stain, borrowing other people's ideas is okay!
+We recommend doing ample research online and finding many pictures of a color you like.
+Visiting a cabinet showroom is another excellent way to get some inspiration.
+You'll find many ideas in a showroom, and cabinet makers are usually very knowledgeable when answering your questions.

 Picking the Right Size Cabinet